Kitware/minerva/docs/datasets-panel.rst

 -----------------
 .. image:: img/datasets_panel-globe_button.png

-Click the globe button after the dataset name to add the dataset to layer panel and visualize the dataset.
+The globe button after the dataset name adds the dataset to layer panel and visualize the dataset.

-Once the dataset is visualized.
-The globe button will be replaced by a remove button.
+Once the dataset is visualized, the globe button will be replaced by a remove button.
 Click this button to remove the dataset from visualization.

 .. image:: img/datasets_panel-dataset_shown_remove.png